Jaya Jaitly: Political career

+Handicrafts curator

-Jaya is the promoter and expert in field of India's arts and crafts cottage industries.
-Dastkari Haat Samiti (Arts & Crafts Market) was founded by her in year 1986, to enable rural artisans of traditional Indian crafts to gain confidence in the marketplace through many innovative strategies.
-Her work brings together artisans of India, Pakistan, Vietnam, Africa, Asia and has been taken up by the Indian government as an instrument in diplomacy to bring together crafts practitioners from all over the globe to share their skills and assist in capacity building.
+Jaya Jaitly supported the development of Indian arts and crafts cottage industries.
+In 1986, she founded the Dastkari Haat Samiti (Arts and Crafts Market) to enable rural artisans of traditional Indian crafts to gain confidence in the marketplace through innovative strategies.
+Her work brought artisans of India, Pakistan and Vietnam and was taken up by the Indian government as an instrument of diplomacy to bring together crafts practitioners from all over the globe to share their skills and assist in capacity building.

 She has authored and published books including Crafts of Jammu, Kashmir and Ladakh, the Craft Traditions of India, Viswakarma's Children, a socio-economic study of crafts people, and Crafting Nature.
 A selection of her articles on politics, social issues, women, human rights, foreign affairs, etc. was compiled into a book titled Podium on the Pavement.
 She has assisted NCERT in creating a syllabus for the craft heritage of India's schools.
 She edits and publishes a monthly political journal of democratic socialist thought and action called The Other Side.
 She has been deeply involved in heritage issues at all levels and has received awards from PHD Chamber and FICCI for her work in culture and arts and as a role model for women leaders.

+Operation West End

+After Tehelka's scandal Operation West End broke out, where she was accused of accepting a bribe of two lakh rupees.
+Fernandes' name figured prominently in Operation West End, a sting operation in which journalist Mathew Samuel, armed with hidden cameras, from a controversial investigative journal, Tehelka, posing as representatives of a fictitious arms company, appeared to bribe the Bharatiya Janata Party President, Bangaru Laxman, a senior officer in the Indian Army and Jaya Jaitly, the General Secretary of the Samata Party and Fernandes' companion.
+She stepped down as president of the Samata Party in 2002.

+In 2020, she was sentenced to 4 years in prison for her role in the Defence Contract bribery case.
+She was convicted under Section 120B (criminal conspiracy) of the IPC and Section 9 (taking gratification for exercise of personal influence with public servant) of the Prevention of Corruption Act, 1988.

+Personal life

+She met Ashok Jaitly while in college.
+They married in 1965 and have two children - Akshay and Aditi (who later married cricketer Ajay Jadeja).
+She and Ashok Jaitly divorced, with Jaya Jaitly holding her active role in politics as the main reason for the split.
+For more than 25 years, George Fernandes remained her partner.

+In 2012, she was allowed to visit Fernandes, who had Alzheimer's, after her having to petition the High court against Fernandes' relatives who opposed her.